 Salters Hall is the former Rectory home of Rev. Canon Sir John Molyneux, Rector of St Gregory and St Peter (1855-79), and was later a preparatory school.
 The property features some of the finest examples of C15 detail in Sudbury.
 The upper storey projects on curved brackets with moulded capitals and shafts, the timber-framing is exposed and the oriel window in the upper storey is particularly fine.

-Benefiting from high ceilings and views over the water meadows towards the River Stour, the property boasts immense character and charm throughout with many original features including a heavily-beamed Reception Room with panelled walls, a stunning open fireplace and door opening out to the formal knot garden.
+Benefiting from high ceilings and views over the water meadows towards the River Stour, the property boasts immense character and charm throughout with many original period features including a heavily-beamed Reception Room with panelled walls, a stunning open fireplace and door opening out to the formal knot garden.

 The possibility exists to extend the present accommodation, subject to planning and listed building consent, by creating additional bedrooms within the Attic Space or the Annexe, which we are advised was designed by William Butterfield, the Gothic Revival architect noted for his use of polychromy.